Lesly de Sa: Loan to Willem II

 On 22 June 2015, it was announced that De Sa was being sent on loan to Willem II together with Ruben Ligeon and Richairo Zivkovic.
 On 9 August 2015, De Sa made his official debut for the club in a match in the Eredivisie against Vitesse which ended in a 1–1 draw.
 He was in the starting lineup and was replaced by Justin Mathieu ten minutes before the final whistle.
 In a KNVB Cup match against the amateurs of DOVO, he scored his first official goal for the Tricolores.
 De Sa was responsible for the 3–0 final score just before time.
 He finished the season in sixteenth place with Willem II in the Eredivisie, after which the club forced survival in the league through the 2016 play-offs.

 Slovan Bratislava

-In May 2016, De Sa signed a four-year contract with Slovakian club Slovan Bratislava who incorporated him transfer-free after Ajax did not renew his contract.
+In May 2016, De Sa signed a four-year contract with Slovak club Slovan Bratislava who incorporated him transfer-free after Ajax did not renew his contract.
 De Sa started the new season with Bratislava in a team with fellow countrymen Ruben Ligeon, Lorenzo Burnet, Mitchell Schet and Joeri de Kamps, among others.
 On 28 June 2016, De Sa made his official debut for Slovan.
 On that day, they played a match in the first qualifying round of the UEFA Europa League against Partizani Tirana, which finished in a 0–0 draw.